 - Eating when you’re not hungry

-Peer pressure is the number one cause for falling off plan, family and friends can have a huge impact on your new lifestyle change, if you don’t have their support (which is very important) then you may be swayed not to stick to it.
+Peer pressure is the number one cause for falling off-plan.
+Family and friends can have a significant impact on your new lifestyle change.
+If you don’t have their support (which is very important), you may be swayed not to stick to it.

-You would be surprised at how many people will try to tell you how bad Keto is or that it is dangerous (when it is not), it seems those who should support us are usually the ones that try to sabotage us in our efforts to make a change to a healthier way of living saying things like;
+You would be surprised at how many people will tell you how bad Keto is or that it is dangerous (when it is not).
+It seems those who should support us are usually the ones that try to sabotage us in our efforts to make a change to a healthier way of living, saying things like;

 - One meal off plan won’t be so bad

-- Your boring since you started your diet!
+- You’re boring since you started your diet!

 - You look ill since you lost weight

-You may have friends & family that support your choice to follow a Ketogenic way of eating if you do you are very lucky, people get stuck in the idea that fat will clog your arteries and that carbs are needed for optimum health, because the government has drummed it into us for years and years that fat is bad, the body does not need carbs and will quite happily run on good fats.
+You may have friends & family that support your choice to follow a Ketogenic way of eating if you do, you are fortunate.
+People get stuck in the idea that fat will clog your arteries and that carbs are needed for optimum health because the government has drummed it into us for years and years that fat is bad.
+The body does not need carbs and will quite happily run on healthy fats.

-When you make the switch over to being fat adapted the body is fuelled by fat this means the body is using up the fat that we have stored in our bodies and also the fat that we take in during maintenance stage, it doesn’t clog your arteries because the body processes it and uses it up, low fat, high carb and high sugar diets are what causes obesity and clogs arteries.
+When you make the switch over to being fat-adapted, the body is fuelled by fat.
+This means the body is using up the fat stored in our bodies and the fat we take in during the maintenance stage.
+It doesn’t clog your arteries because the body processes it and uses it up.
+Low fat, high carb and high sugar diets are what causes obesity and clogged arteries.

-Poor planning is the second leading cause of falling off plan, we all lead such busy lives with work or family commitments that finding time to plan our week ahead is an impossible task, I find it easy to go day by day, I find meal plans hard to stick to because I get bored easily or I may not fancy the meal I decided to cook on Wednesday.
-The best thing about Keto is if you keep it simple you can throw a decent meal together in less than 20 mins.
+Poor planning is the second leading cause of falling off plan.
+We all lead such busy lives with work or family commitments that finding time to plan our week is an impossible task.
+I find it easier to go day by day.
+I find meal plans hard to stick to because I get bored quickly, or I may not fancy the meal I decided to cook on Wednesday.
+The best thing about Keto is that you can throw a decent meal together in less than 20 minutes if you keep it simple.

-There are others who like to plan every meal and every snack and if they don’t plan they make poor choices when it comes to food, if you know that you would be tempted to grab an unhealthy choice when you haven’t planned very well then it is essential that you make a plan and stick to it consistently.
+Some people like to plan every meal and every snack, and if they don’t plan, they make poor choices when it comes to food.
+If you know that you would be tempted to grab an unhealthy option when you haven’t planned very well, you must make a plan and stick to it consistently.

 - Meal prep in advance so you don’t just want to grab something last minute

-We are all guilty of this whether it is grabbing a left over chicken nugget off the kids dinner plate or a chocolate offered to you by a friend, you just go ahead and do it before you even realise you did it, its time to break the habits that we have created for so many years and think about everything we put in our mouths.
+We are all guilty of this.
+Whether grabbing a leftover chicken nugget off the kid’s dinner plate or chocolate offered to you by a friend, you just go ahead and do it before you even realise you did it.
+It’s time to break the habits we have created for so many years and think about everything we put in our mouths.

-Your brain will start to trick you saying well I’ve had one I may as well go ahead and have another, before you know it you have gobbled down half a box of chocolates and what started out as one slip up has now led to falling completely off the wagon, eating anything and everything just to feed those cravings.
+Your brain will start to trick you by saying, well, I’ve had one.
+I may as well go ahead and have another.
+Before you know it, you have gobbled down half a box of chocolates, and what started as one slip up has now led to falling completely off the wagon, eating anything and everything just to feed those cravings.

-The first few days or even the first week can be pretty crappy if you do not regulate your salt intake, when you feel crappy you just want to grab for the food that you ate before.
+The first few days or even the first week can be pretty crappy if you do not regulate your salt intake.
+When you feel crappy, you just want to grab the food that you ate before.